JHenzi/OrcaRewardDashboard/README.md

 **What Gets Tracked:**
 - **RSI Signals**: Every time RSI generates a buy/sell/hold signal, we log it
-- **Bandit Recommendations**: Every contextual bandit recommendation is tracked
 - **Outcomes**: We check prices 1 hour, 4 hours, 24 hours, and 7 days later
 - **Metrics**: Win rate, average return, best/worst cases are calculated automatically

 **Why This Matters:**
 1. **Trust the Data**: See which signals have actually been profitable historically
-2. **Compare Strategies**: Compare RSI signals vs Bandit recommendations side-by-side
-3. **Risk Assessment**: Know the best and worst case scenarios for each signal type
+2. **Risk Assessment**: Know the best and worst case scenarios for each signal type
-4. **Continuous Learning**: As more signals are tracked, reliability metrics become more accurate
+3. **Continuous Learning**: As more signals are tracked, reliability metrics become more accurate
-5. **Informed Decisions**: Make trading decisions based on proven track records, not just current signals
+4. **Informed Decisions**: Make trading decisions based on proven track records, not just current signals

 **Example Use Case:**
 - RSI Buy signals show **65% win rate** with **+2.3% average return** → High confidence to act
-- Bandit Sell signals show **40% win rate** with **-0.5% average return** → Be cautious, maybe wait for stronger signals
+- RSI Sell signals show **40% win rate** with **-0.5% average return** → Be cautious, maybe wait for stronger signals
 - RSI Hold signals show **55% win rate** → Neutral, confirms it's a good time to wait

 This feature transforms the SOL Tracker from a simple signal generator into a **data-driven trading intelligence platform**.